jhidding/ModuleMixins.jl/docs/src/30-blog.md

 end
 ```

 The first state is created from the given input.
+Here, we only configure the initial position of the spring and hard-coded the initial velocity to zero.

 ```julia
 #| id: just-a-spring